 Little red riding hood is jumping up and down holdind her red cloak above her head

-A Little Red Riding Hood Story
+A Little Red Riding Hood Short Story & Audiobook

 Put a little girl in the woods with a scheming wolf and you have the making of a classic fairy tale.
 How will Little Red Riding Hood escape?